 If you’re looking to pick up an Echo to create a multiroom, Alexa-enabled experience, the Echo Dot is again a great choice.
 It even comes in a kid-friendly version if you want to put it in your child’s room.
 All in all, the Echo Dot is an ideal choice for most people.
 Now, whether you want to go with the Echo Dot or Dot with Clock, that’s entirely up to you.

 Amazon Echo Dot with Clock

 While the two devices are fundamentally the same when it comes to accessing Alexa, music aficionados will want to side with the Amazon Echo.
-That’s because it delivers superior audio performance between the two, and it’s more capable in covering larger rooms.
-Whereas the Echo Dot sounds underpowered in bigger spaces in the home or office, the Echo’s beefier audio hardware is more suitable in delivering the necessary audio experience to blanket those areas.
-Yes, you’re paying more for the 3rd-gen Echo, but audiophiles who take pride in audio quality won’t mind dishing out the money for it.
+That’s because it delivers the superior audio performance between the two, and it’s more capable in covering larger rooms.
+Whereas the Echo Dot sounds underpowered in bigger spaces in the home or office, the Echo’s beefier audio hardware is better at delivering the necessary audio experience to blanket those areas.
+Yes, you’re paying more for the Echo (4th Gen), but audiophiles who take pride in audio quality won’t mind dishing out the money for it.

 - Amazon goes spherical for its refreshed Echo smart speakers